-Patsy Wang-Iverson, a member for many years, became a volunteer propagator in 2016.
-She came to hear Pat Sutton speak, and was inspired to volunteer.
-Patsy responded to a propagation ad and has been doing it every other week.
+Patsy Wang-Iverson, a member for many years, became a volunteer propagator in 2016 after she came to hear Pat Sutton speak and was inspired to volunteer.
+Patsy initially responded to a propagation ad and now is involved every other week.
 “The other volunteers are very welcoming,” she says.
-A biochemist who has also worked in math and science education, Patsy wants to keep learning and as a propagator she gets that chance —about the plants, planting conditions, locations, and the different types of native plants and what wildlife they attract.
+A biochemist who has also worked in math and science education, Patsy wants to keep learning—about the plants, planting conditions, locations, and different types of native plants and what wildlife they attract—and as a propagator she gets that chance

-David Shanno, is a retired math professor who still conducts research.
-He has degrees from Yale and Carnegie Mellon and taught for 41 years in major universities.
+David Shanno, a retired math professor who still conducts research, has degrees from Yale and Carnegie Mellon and taught for 41 years in major universities.
 David began volunteering 17 years ago and discovered it was a wonderful escape.
 “It’s dirty work, but it makes you feel good,” he says.
 “Volunteering involves people you want to be with and jobs you want to do.”

-Jeffrey A. Buckwalter, M.D., is a retired ear, nose and throat doctor.
-He is a new member of the Bowman’s Hill Wildflower Preserve board and a propagation volunteer since August of 2015.
+Jeffrey A. Buckwalter is a retired ear, nose and throat doctor.
+A propagation volunteer since August of 2015, he is also a member of the Bowman’s Hill Wildflower Preserve Board of Trustees.
 Jeffrey was drawn to these roles by a longtime fascination with plants and how to replenish them.
-“The relationships at the preserve, and what one learns about nature, can be a remedy for the human tendency to ‘live too much in the moment,’” he says.
+“The relationships at the Preserve, and what one learns about nature, can be a remedy for the human tendency to ‘live too much in the moment,’” he says.
 “Nature teaches us about the important relationship of things in life, and how insignificant the time a human lives is compared to all of nature.”